-There are lots of excellent Prime Day deals (opens in new tab) we recommend grabbing at Amazon today - but mattresses aren’t among them.
-That isn’t to say there aren’t any Prime Day mattress deals in the sale (there are, and we’ve rounded up the best of the bunch on this page).
+There are lots of excellent Prime Day deals we recommend grabbing at Amazon today – but mattresses aren't among them.
+That isn't to say there aren't any Prime Day mattress deals in the sale (there are a few, and we’ve rounded up the best of them on this page).
 But are they the best mattress deals of the year?
-No. Are they even the best mattress deals today?
+No. Are they the best mattress deals today?
 Also no. And is Amazon the best place to buy a mattress anyway?
 Broadly speaking, no again.

 If you’re looking to buy a new mattress, we recommend buying directly from the manufacturer itself.
-It’s the best way to guarantee you’ll be eligible for the full risk-free trial period, refund and warranty associated with the mattress - more on that below - and chances are the likes of Nectar, Tempur-Pedic, Casper and others will be running the same discount, anyway.
+There are a number of reasons why you shouldn't buy a mattress from Amazon in the Prime Day sales.
+For starters, you might not be eligible for the full risk-free trial period, refund and warranty associated with the mattress.
+And in many cases, the likes of Nectar, Tempur-Pedic and others will be running the same discount, anyway – quite a few of our best mattress brands are running their own rival events this year (read about them in our Prime Day-alternative mattress deals guide).

 Today's best Prime Day mattress deals